A. The costs for 2017-2018 follow.

-If you are a prospective student interested in the Yellow Ribbon program at Bucknell University, please be sure to submit your Certificate of Eligibility to the Office of Financial Aid no later than January 15 of your senior year in high school.
-This date is also the deadline for admissions and financial aid applications at Bucknell.
+If you are a prospective student interested in the Yellow Ribbon program at Bucknell, please be sure to submit your Certificate of Eligibility to the Office of Financial Aid no later than January 15 of your senior year in high school.
+(This is the same date as our deadline for admissions and financial aid applications.)

-Once a student has been selected to participate in the Yellow Ribbon Program at Bucknell University, the student will remain eligible as long as each of the following has been met: Bucknell continues to participate in the Yellow Ribbon Program, the student remains in good academic standing, and the student has remaining VA entitlement.
+Upon being selected to participate in the Yellow Ribbon Program at Bucknell, you will remain eligible as long as Bucknell continues to participate in the Yellow Ribbon Program, you remain in good academic standing, and you still have remaining VA entitlement.

 A. The student's custodial parent must complete the CSS PROFILE, including financial data about his/her spouse.
 In addition, the non-custodial parent (and spouse) must complete the Bucknell University Non-Custodial Parent's Form.

 A. While most Bucknell aid is awarded based on need, a limited number of merit scholarships can be awarded to incoming students based on special attributes.
-There is no special application necessary at this time for these non-need based scholarships; students are selected based on admissions or recruiting criteria.
+Students are selected based on admissions or recruiting criteria.
 See the Bucknell Scholarship Program section on our website for more information.

 A. Bucknell University students who receive federal financial aid are required to be in good academic standing and to be achieving satisfactory academic progress toward their degrees.
 (Please be aware that satisfactory progress for federal financial aid eligibility is separate from the University's academic progress policy.)
 The academic progress of financial aid recipients will be reviewed by the Office of Financial Aid at the end of each semester.